Stalker291087/bashscripts_csangustin/README.md

-# Moodle proyect in AWS with EC2
+# Moodle project in AWS with EC2

 Configuration files and scripts for Moodle in AWS.